Posted October 9, 2014Tweet

 Zero-closing cost mortgages are available in all 50 states.

-30-year and 15-year mortgage rates are near a 14-month low.
+30-year and 15-year mortgage rates are at a 16-month best.
 With potential mortgage savings reaching 30% or more, it's an excellent time to consider a mortgage refinance -- especially if you can do it with zero costs.
+The process starts with getting a rate quote at today's low rates.

-See today's live rates now.
-Mortgage rates are available for free online with no social security number required to get started and no obligation to proceed.
+So, get a live rate quote now.
+Rates are available for free online with no social security number required to get started and with no obligation to proceed.

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.